Skip to content

 #darknet#bitcoin#law-enforcement

-An unpatched Apache Struts server gave away the personal credit data of 147 million Americans, almost half the country.
+The Equifax breach exploited one unpatched Apache Struts server to exfiltrate the credit records of 147 million Americans, nearly half the country.

 #breach#credit-bureau#apache-struts